MicrosoftDocs/appcenter-docs/docs/migration/hockeyapp/distribution-groups.md

 # Managing Testers with Distribution Groups

-App Center first introduced the concept of [distribution groups](~/distribution/groups) as a way to organize your testers.
+App Center introduced the concept of [distribution groups](~/distribution/groups) as a way to organize your testers.
 This concept was later brought to HockeyApp as a way to prepare HockeyApp customers for the transition to App Center.
-A distribution group could be based on types of users such as beta testers or internal stakeholders, or based on different stages of the development cycle such as nightly build or staging.
+A distribution group can be based on types of users such as beta testers or internal stakeholders, or based on different stages of the development cycle such as nightly build or staging.
 Invite testers to your groups with just an email address.
 When distributing a new release in App Center, you’ll select one of your distribution groups as the destination.

 For side-by-side apps, you’ll see a list of HockeyApp distribution groups ready for you to use in App Center.